fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QDrag.md

 - `QPixmap QDrag::pixmap() const`: Returns the pixmap used to represent the data in a drag and drop operation.
 - `void QDrag::setDragCursor(const QPixmap & cursor, Qt::DropAction action)`: Sets the drag `cursor` for the `action`.
 This allows you to override the default native cursors.
 To revert to using the native `cursor` for `action` pass in a null `QPixmap` as `cursor`.
 The `action` can only be `CopyAction`, `MoveAction` or `LinkAction`.
 All other values of `DropAction` are ignored.
 - `void QDrag::setHotSpot(const QPoint & hotspot)`: Sets the position of the hot spot relative to the `top-left` corner of the pixmap used to the point specified by `hotspot`. **Note**: on `X11`, the pixmap may not be able to keep up with the mouse movements if the hot spot causes the pixmap to be displayed directly under the cursor.
-- `void QDrag::setMimeData(QMimeData * data)`: Sets the `data` to be sent to the given `MIME` data.
+- `void QDrag::setMimeData(QMimeData * data)`: Sets the data to be sent to the given `MIME` `data`.
 Ownership of the data is transferred to the `QDrag` object.
-- `void QDrag::setPixmap(const QPixmap & pixmap)`: Sets `pixmap` as the `pixmap` used to represent the data in a drag and drop operation.
-You can only set a `pixmap` before the drag is started.
+- `void QDrag::setPixmap(const QPixmap & pixmap)`: Sets pixmap as the `pixmap` used to represent the data in a drag and drop operation.
+You can only set a pixmap before the drag is started.
 - `QWidget * QDrag::source() const`: Returns the source of the drag object.
 This is the widget where the drag and drop operation originated.
 - `QWidget * QDrag::target() const`: Returns the target of the drag and drop operation.
 This is the widget where the drag object was dropped.
 - `void QDrag::targetChanged(QWidget * newTarget) [signal]`: This `signal` is emitted when the target of the drag and drop operation changes, with `newTarget` the new target.